solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The mean height of the land* is only 375 fathoms, the mean depth of the ocean 2080 fathoms.
 If the solid land were levelled beneath the ocean, the surface of the earth would be covered by an ocean with a uniform depth of two miles.

-*) "On the Height of the Land and the Depth of the Ocean."
+*) _On the Height of the Land and the Depth of the Ocean_.
 Sir John Murray, Scottish Geogr.
 Mag., p.
 1, January, 1888.

 At the present day five-sevenths of the area of the globe is covered with ocean.
 The remaining two-sevenths or land area would be submerged by a rise of between one and two thousand fathoms in the ocean bed; and it must be remembered that the land has not been stationary, but has actually been submerged.

 Some astronomers believe the earth will in course of time become waterless like the moon.
 If this be so, as the earth is already very old, this drying up process may by this time have made some progress.
-C. L. Bloxam ("Chemistry," ed.
+C. L. Bloxam (_Chemistry_, ed.
 3, p.
 39) writes: "In its chemical relations water presents this very remarkable feature, that although it is an indifferent oxide" (i.e. neither acid nor basic) "its combining tendencies extend over a wider range than those of any other compound."
 Many minerals hold more or less permanently in the solid state water of crystallization and of constitution.

 Again, living substance has extracted a vast quantity of solids from the "universal solvent" to form the planetary crust.
 Accordingly there was more liquid and less solid at one time than there is now, the solid kernel of the globe having been smaller to the extent of the thickness of the lithosphere, and the ocean mantle deeper.